 In health care litigation, David regularly represents institutional providers in payment disputes with governmental and private payers, including managed care plans, state and federal regulating authorities concerning licensure, certificate of need and conditions of participation.
 This includes governmental compliance with program requirements and medical staff privileging disputes.

-David is admitted to practice before the U.S. Supreme Court, the Sixth, Seventh, Eighth and Tenth U.S. Circuit Courts of Appeals and numerous U.S. District Courts.
+David is admitted to practice before the U.S. Supreme Court, the Sixth, Seventh, Eighth, and Tenth U.S. Circuit Courts of Appeals and numerous U.S. District Courts.

 - Lead counsel for a major oil company in defending against former operators of all branded stations in the suit area who claimed the defendant defrauded them and breached contracts in connection with the operation of those stations.
-Plaintiffs were seeking $28 million in damages.
-After remand from the Eighth Circuit Court of Appeals from an earlier dismissal, the U.S. District Court for the Western District of Missouri again dismissed plaintiffs’ claims because of discovery abuses resulting from plaintiffs’ failure to preserve, and permitted destruction of, key financial information.
+The plaintiffs were seeking $28 million in damages.
+After remand from the Eighth Circuit Court of Appeals from an earlier dismissal, the U.S. District Court for the Western District of Missouri again dismissed the plaintiffs’ claims because of discovery abuses resulting from the plaintiffs’ failure to preserve, and permitted destruction of, key financial information.

-- Lead counsel for a major petroleum refiner in a two-month trial brought by Chicago-area gas station and convenience store operators for franchise violations, fraud and breach of contract seeking over $120 million in damages.
+- Lead counsel for a major petroleum refiner in a two-month trial brought by Chicago-area gas station and convenience store operators for franchise violations, fraud, and breach of contract seeking over $120 million in damages.
 A complete defense verdict was returned.